jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 ## Test Configuration

+The way to determine if the overhead is acceptable is do do some testing.

 [sqlrun](https://github.com/jkstill/sqlrun) is a tool I developed for running SQL statements against a database using 1+ sessions.
 It is highly configurable, following are some of the parameters and configuration possibilities:

 * number of sessions